Who is Joe Arpaio? A look at the Arizona ex-sheriff

 Arpaio admitted to prolonging his patrols, but said that one of his former attorneys didn't properly explain the court order and that he didn't intend to break the law.

-Two weeks after he was charged in 2016, Arpaio lost his bid for re-election as sheriff in November.
+Two weeks after charges were announced against the ex-sheriff in 2016, Arpaio lost his bid for re-election as sheriff in November.

 Relationship with President Trump